ronaldtang1/Mobile-Web-Development/a2/README.md

 *Sub-Heading:*

-1. Created first Android Studio app
-2. Created Healthy Recipe App
+1. Created Healthy Recipe App
-3. Screenshots of it running
+2. Screenshots of it running
+3. Screenshot of Skillset 1
+4. Screenshot of Skillset 2
+5. Screenshot of Skillset 3

 #### README.md file should include the following items: